About Southeast General Grants

 - grants for existing programs, new initiatives or special projects;

-- grants for multiyear programs if the applicant can demonstrate need.
+- a limited number of multiyear grants if the applicant can demonstrate impact.

 Eligible applicants may submit grant requests of $5,000 to $30,000.
 Most awards are in the $10,000-15,000 range.